Hackclub-OC/Vision-OS/README.md

 # Vision-OS
-Website with design similar to Apple's Vision Pro
+- Website with design concept similar to Apple's Vision Pro